Holuphilix/24-Helm-Jenkins-EKS-CI-CD/README.md

-# 🚀 Integrating Helm with CI/CD using Jenkins and EKS
+# 🚀 Mini Project: Integrating Helm with CI/CD using Jenkins and EKS

 ## Introduction